Scaling up Multi-domain Semantic Segmentation with Sentence Embeddings: Introduction

-The semantic segmentation method that we propose here is able to exploit diverse datasets in training, and which generates state-of-the-art zero-shot and fully-supervised performance as a result.
-The resulting model boosts the performance of downstream applications such as depth estimation and instance segmentation.
-Our main contributions are thus as follows. \begin{itemize} \itemsep -0.1cm \item We propose an approach for easily merging multiple datasets together by replacing labels with vector-valued sentence embeddings, and use the approach to construct a large semantic segmentation dataset of around 2 Million images. \item The semantic segmentation model trained on this combined dataset achieves state-of-the-art performance on 4 zero-shot datasets.
+\item We propose a method for easily merging multiple datasets together by replacing labels with vector-valued sentence embeddings, and use the method to construct a large semantic segmentation dataset of around 2 million images. \item The semantic segmentation model trained on this combined dataset achieves state-of-the-art performance on 4 zero-shot datasets.
 When applied in a supervised setting (by fine-tuning), we surpass the state-of-the-art methods by over 5\% on Pascal Context~\cite{everingham2015pascal} and NYUDv2~\cite{silberman2012indoor}.
 Furthermore, our methods show the significant advantage of segmenting unseen labels. \item To solve the unbalanced annotations quality of mixed datasets, we propose a heterogeneous loss to accommodate the label noise from OpenImages~\cite{OpenImagesSegmentation} and leverage weakly annotated Objects365~\cite{shao2019objects365}. \item With the created pseudo mask labels from our model, the monocular depth estimation accuracy is improved consistently over 5 zero-shot testing datasets.
-Furthermore, we can surpass the fully-supervised instance segmentation method with only 25\% labelled images on the COCO dataset~\cite{lin2014microsoft}. \end{itemize}
+Furthermore, we can surpass the fully-supervised instance segmentation method with only 25\% labeled images on the COCO dataset~\cite{lin2014microsoft}. \end{itemize}